 March – July: Colombia, Ecuador, Peru, Bolivia

-July - early 2013 OR when the money runs out: Thailand (again to show mom around), Sri Lanka, India...and back to our most favorite spot one last time before we are headed back to reality to replenish the bank account.
+July - February 2013: Thailand (again to show mom around), Sri Lanka, India...and back to our most favorite spot one last time before we are headed back to reality to replenish the bank account.

 "We live in a wonderful world that is full of beauty, charm and adventure.
 There is no end to the adventures we can have if only we seek them with our eyes open." -Jawaharal Nehru

 **We are also writing a kid friendly blog for Nate's mom's 2nd grade class and the kids in the family....you can follow along at: www.mytb.org/where-in-the-world-is-wylie

 India Survival Guide!
 There are so many things that make India, well India, and so incredibly different from other countries in the world.
 From the shouting and chaos in the streets and the extreme poverty all around, to the intensity of the staring eyes and the touts constant harassment for one service or another.
 We heard one-liners from guys trying to pull us into their shops like we’ve never heard before.
 Luckily, we've been around the block a few times and were able to laugh off a lot of the pitches.
 Let us tell you, upon first arrival, we thought we were going to be just fine.
 We saved India for the end and felt like we've, "been there, done that" to many tough situations in the backpacking world.
 But, how wrong we were, it didn’t ... read more